 Google specifically warns against duplicating content to manipulate search engines.

-Now that you’ve got an idea of why quality matters, it’s time to get started.
+Now that you’ve got an idea of why content quality matters, it’s time to get started.
 Here are 20 ways to make excellent content that performs well with both readers and search engines.

-An effective SEO content strategy requires clearly defined marketing goals.
+An effective SEO content marketing strategy requires clearly defined marketing goals.
 To help define these goals, ask yourself:

 - Who are you creating content for?